Laura Janner-Klausner: Religious power

 Janner-Klausner is especially interested in the relationship between religion and power.
 She has criticised religious fundamentalists, proposing that literalist interpretations of religious text "worship words instead of God".
 At the Bath Literature Festival in March 2013, she spoke about the importance of challenging religious belief and suggested "we need to lock faith and doubt together".

 At the Limmud Conference in December 2013, Janner-Klausner delivered a JDOV speech about "Power and its Discontents", addressing themes of power and powerlessness in Judaism.
 Before the speech at JDOV or "Jewish Dreams, Observations and Visions", a British Jewish organisation inspired by TED talks, she wrote: "I strongly believe in inverting the power pyramid so that everyone claims their opportunity to play their part in decisions that affect themselves and their communities".

 Personal life

 Janner-Klausner was introduced by an aunt to her husband, David, in Jerusalem in 1986.
-They married in 1988 and have three children: Tali, Natan and Ella.
+They married in 1988 and have three children.
 Dr David Janner-Klausner was Programme and Planning Director at the United Jewish Israel Appeal and currently works as Director of Business Development at Commonplace Digital Ltd. He is the brother of Amos Oz, the Israeli author.